Doctoral Program

 The University of Alabama recognizes that doctoral students should be immersed in advanced study and inquiry, interact extensively and meaningfully with faculty and peers, engage with the academic community in their field, and have access to the educational resources of the university.
 To achieve these goals, a minimum of 50 percent of coursework hours to be counted in a student’s doctoral program must be from The University of Alabama (exclusive of dissertation research hours and subject to the Graduate Catalog’s Transfer of Credit policies).
 Additionally, 100 percent of dissertation credit hours must be from The University of Alabama.
 Diverse academic traditions, rapidly changing instructional modalities, and new student populations are acknowledged and accommodated with this policy.

-- The committee chair is a full or associate member of the UA Graduate Faculty
+- Full or associate member of the UA Graduate Faculty

 - Not fewer than five members